Travel guide

 • Upon arrival in Brazil, activate the data for that line and select data roaming enabled for that eSIM.

-Prices: operator roaming versus eSIM
+Prices: roaming from your operator versus eSIM

-Option Approximate Cost (14 days) Disadvantages
+Option Approximate cost (14 days) Drawbacks

 Local SIM at airport €15-30 Queue, passport, changing your physical SIM